Gonzo-source/GonzoEng/README.md

 ## 🛠️ My Experiences

-I'm just doing stuff with this and learning more.
+I'm just doing stuff with this and learning more, mostly learning

 <p align="left">
   <a href="https://skillicons.dev">